Jorengarenar/TGFW/README.md

 # TurnGames Framework

-A framework for creating a portal with simple turn-based games
+A framework for creating a webportal with simple turn-based games